 FTP_ITC_EXT.1/FTP_ITC_EXT.1/WLAN: The TOE provides secured (encrypted and mutually authenticated) communication channels between itself and other trusted IT products through the use of IEEE 802.11-2012, 802.1X, and EAP-TLS and TLS.
 The TOE permits itself and applications to initiate communicate via the trusted channel, and the TOE initiates communications via the WPA2 (IEEE 802.11-2012, 802.1X with EAP-TLS) trusted channel for connection to a wireless access point.
-The TOE provides mobile applications and MDM agents access to HTTPS and TLS via published APIs, thus facilitating administrative communication and configured enterprise connections.
-These APIs are accessible to any application that needs an encrypted end-to-end trusted channel.
+The TOE provides mobile applications access to HTTPS and TLS via published APIs which are accessible to any application that needs an encrypted end-to-end trusted channel.